10 Ways to Rank Higher on Google Maps in 2020

 Knowing that Google loves what customers love, it should be no surprise that Google Maps gives ranking favor to business listings with positive reviews.
 So how do you get reviews?
 Well, when you create a business listing on Google Maps, this automatically opens your business up to reviews.

 But that doesn’t mean you’ll get them.
-You’ll need to be proactive in asking for them, and you’ll also need to respond to them.
+You’ll need to be proactive in asking for reviews, and you’ll also need to respond to them.
 Responding to reviews encourages more of them and mitigates the damage of negative reviews.
 Plus, your responses show other prospects how attentive you are to customers and how well you resolve issues.

 Reviews can be scary, but unless your service is truly atrocious, bad reviews tend to be few and far between.
 Plus, as long as you respond properly you can mitigate and even reverse the damage of a negative review.